 Lassi in Nepal, a yogurt drink, cools down spicy meals.
 Nepali tea culture thrives on herbal teas of Nepal like gurjo, which boosts immunity, and chiya with ginger.
 And don’t miss the Nepal coffee brands like Himalayan Java for mountain-grown beans.

 The food and beverages of Nepal are a travelogue of history and culture in themselves.
 Be it sipping Tongba in the Himalayas or joining a Newari Bhoj in Kathmandu, every bite tells a story.
-Companies like Alliance Treks weave these experiences into tours with making sure to make for authentic encounters.
+Companies like Alliance Treks weave these experiences into tours, making sure to create authentic encounters.
 For more information, explore Nepali culinary traditions through local markets or cooking classes.

 If you want to explore further, please contact us.